vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 which digits are generated.
 Therefore, we have succeded in building a full Flax+Optax training loop!

 ## Extra Flax and Optax Tidbits
-- Flax Train State X
-    - Could just use a namedtuple, but Flax has a nice inbuilt one.
-X
-- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
-However, can't train with this, it is a static model.
-X
-- regularisation layers like dropout X
-- composing layers like Sequential X
-- Learning Rate schedulers X
-    - Linear, w/ warmup X
-- Grad clipping and chaining X
-- EMA X
-- Finetuning specific parameters
-- Orbax?
-    - Just mention?
-Or show basic use-case?
-- gradient accumulation? optax.MultiSteps X
-- refer to other losses and optimisers (link to API reference)

 I'd like to finish this blog post by highlighting some interesting and useful features that may prove useful in your own training loops.
 I won't delve into